Lightning (connector)

-Lightning is a discontinued proprietary computer bus and power connector, created and designed by Apple Inc. It was introduced on September 12, 2012, in conjunction with the iPhone 5, to replace its predecessor, the 30-pin dock connector, and phased out during 2024–2025, concluding with the withdrawal of the iPhone 14 from sale.
+Lightning is a discontinued proprietary computer bus and power connector, created and designed by Apple Inc. It was introduced on September 12, 2012, in conjunction with the iPhone 5, to replace its predecessor, the 30-pin dock connector, and discontinued in 2025, with the discontinuation of the iPhone SE (3rd generation).

 The Lightning connector is used to connect legacy Apple mobile devices like iPhones, iPads, and iPods to host computers, external monitors, cameras, USB battery chargers, and other peripherals.
 Using 8 pins instead of 30, Lightning is much smaller than its predecessor.
 The Lightning connector is reversible.
 The plug is indented on each side to match up with corresponding points inside the receptacle to retain the connection.